 A poverty simulation is a guided experience that exposes participants to the realities of poverty, including the challenges of navigating the complex world of government services and other essential service providers.
 During the simulation, participants assume the roles of up to 26 different families facing poverty.
 The task for each family is to provide basic necessities and shelter during four 15-minute weeks while balancing the requirements of various service providers with the realities of daily life.
 The hands-on sessions typically last 2 hours and can be offered in a variety of corporate and community settings.

 This tool is an activity that allows the participant to understand some of the difficult choices families have to make each day.
 During the activity, participants are given "smarties" (candy roll) and expected to make a choice between needs and wants.
-Every participant has to take crucial decision as number of smarties reduces in later rounds.
+Every participant has to make crucial decisions as the number of smarties reduces in later rounds.
 The choices have to be usually made between Healthcare Affordability, Housing, Food and Nutrition, Transportation, Technology, shopping etc.

 Charlotte Asset and Opportunity Profile

 Charlotte Assets and Opportunity Profile is a research tool that summarizes the state of “Asset Poverty” in Charlotte-Mecklenburg.
 It also provides a Financial Stability Framework and Community Level Strategies for addressing asset poverty.
 It includes a data snapshot of the financial security and opportunities for Charlotte residents.
 The Profile is created to fuel a local conversation about wealth, poverty and opportunity in Charlotte.